 Updated January 2023

-Gerard is also the author of eight books about the extraterrestrial presence, which he sees as further evidence of the evolution of consciousness and the universal manifestation of Life.
+Gerard sees the extraterrestrial presences as evidence of the evolution of consciousness and the universal manifestation of Life.
 In his books he takes the accounts of the original 1950s ‘contactees’ as a starting point, dating as they do from before the time when the narrative about ET visitors was contaminated by deliberate disinformation to contain the growing public interest in their calls for international cooperation during the Cold War.
 He was the first to explicate a method for qualitative research into claims of contact, for which he uses the transdisciplinary synthesis approach.
 His research into George Adamski signalled a thorough reassessment of this major case of contact, and led to his re-discovering of Adamski’s forgotten first publication, The Invisible Ocean, in 2018.